Folic acid supplement by Ray Sahelian, M.D. Folic Acid health benefit

 Folic acid benefit

-Folic acid is a nutrient essential for the health and function of DNA.
+This nutrient is essential for the health and function of DNA.
 Relative

 deficiency of folic acid may occur in pregnancy and hyperproliferative or